A paperwork-less guide on how to open a German bank account without an address made possible with N26 mobile bank.

 Don’t have a bike?
 Don’t worry!
 We reveal the best and cheapest way to rent a bike in our Berlin Bike Sharing Ultimate Guide.

 Are you relocating to Germany?
-If you are and have come across other issues you need help with, reach us via Facebook Messenger.
-We’ll try our best to help you.
+If you are and have come across other issues you need help with, we’d love to hear from you.